-- (a) For all purposes, the District is the Local Education Agency ("LEA").
-Nothing in this Agreement is intended to, or shall, delegate the District's responsibilities as LEA to the Contractor. - (b) The District will provide the Contractor with adequate work areas and equipment, as reasonably deemed necessary by the Contractor, for the Contractor to perform the services at the School, as well as adequate work areas for the Contractor's delivery of professional services.
+(a) For all purposes, the District is the Local Education Agency ("LEA").
+Nothing in this Agreement is intended to, or shall, delegate the District's responsibilities as LEA to the Contractor.

-- (c) The District will provide support services as follows: - (i) The District will provide the physical plant, furniture, fixtures, equipment and supplies for the School, and the District shall maintain the same in working condition; however, the parties understand and agree that: (A) the District may continue to use a designated portion of the facility for district offices, and (B) that the Contractor agrees to implement the existing computer science academy in compliance with the School Improvement Grant (SIG Grant); - (ii) The District will provide custodial services according to the same standards as provided for the 2018-19 school year, and the District will pay for and maintain utilities for the School according to the same standards as provided for the 2018-19 school year (e.g., electric, telephone, water and sewer); - (iii) The District will provide the same standard of technological infrastructure to the School to enable the Contractor to support and administer all required online test administrations, to input student data into the District's student information system, input student data into the District's SEAs platform, and input data into the District's SAP system; - (iv) The District will provide meal service to the School's students according to the same standards as the District provided for the 2018-19 school year (e.g., breakfast and lunch according to the requirements of USDA as administered by the Florida Department of Agriculture); - (v) The District will provide transportation to the School's students according to the same standards as the District provided for the 2018-19 school year; - (vi) The District will provide school resource officer support to the School according to the same standards as the District provided for the 2018-19 school year; - (vii) The District will provide health services to the School according to the same standards as the District provided for the 2018-19 school year; - (viii) The District will cooperate with the Contractor to implement the school advisory committee; - (ix) The District will continue to be responsible for compliance with all duties and obligations that it has as the LEA under applicable laws relating to services provided to students with disabilities, including exceptional education and Section 504.
+- (b) The District will provide the Contractor with adequate work areas and equipment, as reasonably deemed necessary by the Contractor, for the Contractor to perform the services at the School, as well as adequate work areas for the Contractor's delivery of professional services. - (c) The District will provide support services as follows: - (i) The District will provide the physical plant, furniture, fixtures, equipment and supplies for the School, and the District shall maintain the same in working condition; however, the parties understand and agree that the District may continue to use a designated portion of the facility for district offices; - (ii) The District will provide custodial services according to the same standards as provided for the 2019-20 school year, and the District will pay for and maintain utilities for the School according to the same standards as provided for the 2019-20 school year (e.g., electric, telephone, water and sewer); - (iii) The District will provide the same standard of technological infrastructure to the School to enable the Contractor to support and administer all required online test administrations, to input student data into the District's student information system, input student data into the District's student information management services platform, and input data into the District's SAP system; - (iv) The District will provide meal service to the School's students according to the same standards as the District provided for the 2019-20 school year with the understanding that any and all meal service provided by the District must nonetheless comply with the current payment and reimbursement requirements of USDA as administered by the Florida Department of Agriculture; - (v) The District will provide transportation to the School's students according to the same standards as the District provides for the 2020-21 school year; - (vi) The District will provide school resource officer support to the School according to the legal requirements applicable to 2020-2021; - (vii) The District will provide health services to the School according to the same standards as the District provides for the 2020-21 school year; - (viii) The District will cooperate with the Contractor to implement the school advisory committee; - (ix) The District will continue to be responsible for compliance with all duties and obligations that it has as the LEA under applicable laws relating to services provided to students with disabilities, including exceptional education and Section 504.
 The District will provide staff and services for the School's students with disabilities in substantially the same manner as the District provides such staff and services to other District schools and in compliance with law.
 The District will provide such staff and services in manner that is consistent with the School's academic program and general operations.